 - Fundamental contribution and originality of the ideas or methods.

 - Practical importance or applicability in solving important real problems.

 - Clarity and excellence of the exposition.

-To be considered, a dissertation must be nominated by the thesis supervisor, who should submit the following items, all electronically in Adobe PDF format with the shown filenames:
+To be considered, a dissertation must be nominated by the thesis supervisor, who must submit

-- An electronic copy of the letter of nomination from the dissertation supervisor supporting the submission and stating his/her assessment of why the thesis is worthy of the award (candidate name-NL.pdf),
+- an electronic copy of the letter of nomination from the dissertation supervisor supporting the submission and stating his/her assessment of why the thesis is worthy of the award (in PDF or MS Word), and

-- An electronic abstract of 300 words without formulas or mathematical notation (candidate name-SA.pdf),
+- an electronic abstract of 300 words without formula or mathematical notation (in PDF or MS Word).